OneDuckyBoy/awesome-CrewAI-projects/README.md

 - **Customizable Projects:** Each system is designed to be modular, enabling seamless integration into existing workflows or new projects.

 ## What are my next projects?
+### Please give a star ⭐ to the project to support our work.
+Don't forget to watch 👀 our project if you like it and to be informed as soon as something new has been added

 | ⬜ Projects to be Done | ✅ Done Projects |
 |----------------------|-----------------|